 What You’ll Need

-This simple hot-weather salad uses minimal ingredients so you can make this even when it’s too hot to spend time in the kitchen:
+This simple hot-weather salad uses minimal ingredients so you can make this even when it’s too hot to spend much time in the kitchen:

 - Cucumber.
 Use an English cucumber which are best for eating raw, instead of field cucumbers or slicing cucumbers, which have thicker, tough skin.

-- Soy sauce or Maggi Liquid Seasoning.
+- Soy Sauce or Maggi Liquid Seasoning.

-- Chili crisp (such as Lao Gan Ma brand).
+- Chili Crisp (such as Lao Gan Ma brand).

-- Some optional toppings include: shichimi togarashi, sesame seeds, cilantro, and scallion.
+- Some optional Toppings include: shichimi togarashi, sesame seeds, cilantro, and scallion.

 Step-by-Step Process

-Start with boiling your bean curd or Zeroodles, then rinse in cold water and drain.
+Step 1: Boil the bean curd or Zeroodles, then rinse in cold water and drain.

-Add cucumbers to the boiled bean curd.
+Step 3: Add the sliced or smashed cucumbers to a salad bowl together with the boiled bean curd.

-Add chili crisp.
+Step 4: Add chili crisp.

-Add crushed garlic.
+Step 5: Add crushed garlic.

-Optional: shichimi togarashi to taste.
+Step 6 (Optional): Sprinkle on shichimi togarashi to taste.

-Optional: Add chopped cilantro, scallions, and sesame seeds.
+Step 7 (Optional): Add chopped cilantro, scallions, and sesame seeds.
 Give it a good mix and serve cold!

-Ingredient FAQ
+Ingredient FAQs

 A note on the chili sauce: as mentioned, the chili crisp is important for the spicy-savoury flavour here, but a chili oil can work too.
 You can use Lao Gan Ma, which is the most widely available and my favourite, or any other brand.
 I’ve probably used three or four different brands of chili crisp at this point and they all do the job, though I find myself returning to Lao Gan Ma.